natfarleydev/prd-markdown/markdown/core/coreIntroduction.markdown

 *This work is in early beta.
-Many of the tables are not formatted properly and the work has not been checked for accuracy (although the text is pretty much lifted from it's previous so should be usable).
+Many of the tables are not formatted properly and the work has not been checked for accuracy (although the text is pretty much lifted from it's previous source so should be usable).
 Bug reports and patches are very welcome!*

 This has been converted into pandoc markdown by Nathanael Farley.